 And despite all appearances to the contrary especially after my knee injury last December, I know that total healing is now mine to claim.

 Just like I knew I needed to be patient and persistent and not pull into a paid parking lot yesterday, I knew and know that I need to be patient and persistent with my healing.
-I must say though there is a lot of momentum happening now as I partner with Jeff, keep a regular meditation schedule with Tom, keep a mindful eye on my thoughts and choices and work out with the utter belief and conviction that I have completely healed.
+I must say though there is a lot of momentum happening now as I use the skills and tools from my dear friend and healer/chiropractor Dr. Ryan J. Means, keep a regular meditation schedule with Tom, keep a mindful eye on my thoughts and choices and work out with the utter belief and conviction that I have completely healed.
 I am a runner.
 I run unencumbered.
 I run swift and I run a 12:00 minute mile.
 I have a whole healthy strong left leg healed from polio and surgeries.
 I have a strong, healthy and vibrant neural net that is nourished by good food, good thoughts and my training.
 I feel incredible joy and gratitude to know that believing is seeing and the Universe is orchestrating this beautiful symphony we call life.

 I chronicle the first 7 years of my healing journey after being diagnosed with post polio syndrome, a progressive neuromuscular disease as a survivor of childhood paralytic polio and 9 years of childhood domestic violence in Coming Home:A Memoir of Healing, Hope and Possibility.